 What’s the difference between the shape and the cut of a diamond?

-The most popular and well-known shape for a diamond is a round shape; where the diamond’s crown is perfectly circular.
+The most popular and well-known shape for a diamond is the Round shape; where the diamond’s crown is perfectly circular.
 In fact, approximately 75% of diamonds sold today are round.
 This is also to do with the popularity of the Brilliant Cut which must be definitively circular.
 Interestingly, the round shape is one of the most expensive shapes to produce due to the extra wastage of cutting the rough diamond.
 Simple and classic, it’s no wonder that people are so fond of the round shape.

-The cushion shape, in comparison, is squared, yet equally as beautiful of an engagement ring choice.
+The Cushion shape, in comparison, is squared, yet equally as beautiful of an engagement ring choice.
 Not only does it have a distinctly romantic feel, its symmetry and dimensions enable it to be charmingly complemented with pave accents.

 Other popular cuts that have longer shapes are the Marquise shape, which has a unique eye shape, and the self-explanatory Oval shape.
-Additionally, there are a variety of rectangular shapes including the princess, Asscher, emerald and radiant forms.
+Additionally, there are a variety of rectangular shapes including the Princess, Asscher, Emerald and Radiant forms.
 Due to the distinct nature of these long shapes, they are highly flattering for wedding bands as the elongate the appearance of the hands and fingers.

-A stunning custom 64Facets 4.02 ct F/VS2 horse head diamond.
+A stunning custom 64Facets 4.02 ct F/VS2 horse head diamond

-The 64Facets take on Diamond Shape
+64Facets on Diamond Shape

 Finding the optimal shape for a diamond is fundamentally a question of every person’s unique preferences.
 Although there are common forms, there are infinite choices when it comes to shape.
 Whilst we at 64Facets particularly love the cushion shape for its warm charm and simplicity, we believe that the best shape of a diamond is a shape that feels meaningful to its owner.
-Unlike, the cut, the shape of a stone is not essential to the properties of the diamond itself, but it is a key element to producing a piece of diamond jewelry that fits the wearer’s character.
+Unlike the cut, the shape of a stone is not essential to the properties of the diamond itself, but it is a key element to producing a piece of diamond jewelry that fits the wearer’s character.
 Look around you for inspiration to find a shape that draws you and reflects your unique personality and identity.